 Follow spotlights, projector, screens and a video player are usually essential.
 You’ll need at least two CD trays and two microphones.
 If yours is an outdoor affair, find out what kind of support you’ll be getting.
 Most venues are not equipped with a sound system for live performances outdoors.
 Do you need a dance floor and are the existing lights sufficient?
 Make sure your venue has the right entertainment license for what you want to do.
 Be prepare to outsource better support for a live band or a DJ.

-08 Suites and rooms: What’s included?
+8. Suites and Rooms: What’s included?
 Day-use rooms?

 Most hotels will offer the bridal couple a bridal suite or villa.
 If possible, ask for two day-use rooms for your helpers.
 You don’t want all of them crowding into your room while you rest or do your makeup.
 If you are planning an extra change of attire during the reception, ask about a changing room on the same floor as your reception hall.
-Also ask how many free full-day parking passes you’ll be getting.
+Also ask about free full-day parking passes for your wedding party.

 If you’re having multiple ceremonies in a day, think about where your guests will spend their time in between events.
 Is there a lounge?
 Are there enough sofas in the cocktail area?
 Is there a place for an after-party?
 Is there handicap facilities?
 Are there enough parking available?
 Do guests have to pay for parking and is there a flat fee?
 Also check to see if there are allocated VIP parking spots for the bridal car and your parents.